-- Lots of film or sufficient memory cards and a good backup system for those cards

-- · Camera manual (just in case there are any technical questions with your equipment)
+· Camera manual (just in case there are any technical questions with your equipment)

-- Laptop (Digital users)
+- · Laptop (Digital users)

 - Spare batteries

 - A flashlight

-• Layers of clothing; and it is never wrong to include gloves, hat for cold weather or hat for sun protection
+• Proper clothing for the weather conditions; and it is never wrong to include gloves, hat for cold weather or hat for sun protection

-- · Sunscreen, drinking water and snacks for the car - Alarm Clock
+· Sunscreen, drinking water and snacks for the car

+Alarm Clock

-What time do we start, where do we meet, and when is it over?
+Q...What time do we start, where do we meet, and when is it over?

-Events start on the evening prior to the 1st full day of shooting, with a social hour at a hotel of choice, close to where we will leave from every morning.
+A...Events start on the evening prior to the 1st full day of shooting, with a social hour at a hotel of choice, close to where we will leave from every morning.
 We will outline itineries and objectives for the workshop.
 Events should end around noon on Sunday.
 We shoot sunrise every morning, weather permitting as well as sunset.

-What kind of topics will be covered?
+Q...What kind of topics will be covered?

-Topics include equipment use and maintenance, field techniques, composition and if possible critiques of your past or current work.
-These sessions take place when the light is least cooperative for good nature photography, depending on weather conditions.
-Weather conditions may cause us to vary from our preset itinerary but you van be assured that all pre-formulated topics will be covered and your work critiqued sometime during the workshop.
+Topics include equipment use and maintenance, field techniques, composition, exposure, some processing information as well as critiques of your past or current work.
+These sessions are an integral part of the workshop and take place when the light is least cooperative for good nature photography, depending on weather conditions.
+Weather conditions may cause us to vary from our preset itinerary but you van be assured that all pre-formulated topics will be covered and your work critiqued a few times over the course of the workshop.